 RL: The seeds of the future are planted in our homes and neighborhoods, but also in a community’s businesses and institutions.
 Schools, museums, zoos, service organizations, churches, and more are the connectors of community.
 I am delighted to hear that more than fifty children’s museums around the U.S. are in the process of developing outdoor exhibits and play areas, some of which are written about in this issue.

-Read the full here.
+Read the full interview here.
 To read other articles in the “Children’s Museums Go Outside” issue of Hand to Hand, subscribe today.
 ACM members also receive both digital and printed complimentary copies of Hand to Hand.